NREL/AESD/05-implementations.md

 | client            | library                  | any         | Python                  | any                 | https://github.com/NREL/AESD/lib/python     |
 | client            | library                  | any         | R                       | any                 | https://github.nrel.gov/d-star/r-records    |

-Table: Available client and server applications and libraries for AESD Records.
+Table: Available client and server applications and libraries for the Records API.